Land acquisition in India: Consequences

+The example of Miss Mamata Banerjee highlights an important aspect of land acquisition that occurs primarily with farmers, called recombinant urbanization.
+With the Green Revolution, more efficient farming methods, better fertilizers and better equipment were important developments for those in the agrarian industry.
+However, private Indian sugar corporations would disproportionately distribute these better fertilizers and resources to certain regions of India, leaving other poorer regions grasping for more funds and prosperity.
+Consequently, these same sugar cooperatives among other companies would target these poorer-funded regions with small-time farmers, and coerce them into pooling their land and meager resources together into real estate companies, becoming shareholders in the new companies on the condition that they conceded land, and attempting to justify such coercion by the concept of eminent domain and greater social benefit.

 Eminent domain doctrine has been widely used in India since the era of Independence, with over 21.6 million people in the period of 1951–90.
 They have been displaced with large-scale projects like dams, canals, thermal plants, sanctuaries, industrial facilities, and mining (Pellissery and Dey Biswas 2012, pp 32–54).
 These occurrences are generally categorized as "development-induced displacement".